 - No meeting in July

 Effective leadership – through building trust and working together – is a central theme of the program.
 We explore how leaders have gained positions of trust and shaped public policy in Virginia.
 We also look at how bipartisan and regional cooperation can be used to craft approaches and solutions to problems, opportunities, and challenges faced by Virginia residents.
-We also review techniques for finding common ground in addressing potentially divisive topics.
+We also review techniques for finding common ground in addressing potentially divisive topics and challenging conversations.

 The Political Leaders Program curriculum is focused on several core subject areas, including:

 Influencers in the Political and Governing Process - Elected officials are not the only ones who have an impact on the workings of government in Virginia.
-Areas of exploration include current and former elected officials, appointed officials, boards and commissions, lobbyists and advocates, regional and subject matter experts, economic and infrastructure development, innovation, funding priorities, reform efforts, and the changing nature of Virginia’s electorate.
+Cohort members will engage with current and former elected officials, appointed officials, boards and commission members, lobbyists and advocates, regional and subject matter experts, business and nonprofit leaders, economic and infrastructure development, innovation, funding priorities, reform efforts, and the changing nature of Virginia’s electorate.

-Experiential Learning – Leadership can require an understanding of the different regions and cultures within Virginia.
-Each year’s program experience is unique, but include tours and visits in regions across the Commonwealth and engagement with businesses, academic centers, landmarks, cultural centers, and both public and private venues.
+Experiential Learning – By engaging in hands-on experiences and reflection, leaders can better connect theory to real-world situations.
+Sorensen's experiential learning activities foster a deeper understanding of the different regions and cultures within Virginia.
+Each year’s program experience is unique, but include tours and site visits in regions across the Commonwealth plus engagement with businesses, academic centers, landmarks, cultural centers, and both public and private venues.

-Ethics in Public Service - The program will include a study of general ethical principles as they relate to public service.
+Ethics in Public Service and Civic Life - The program will include a study of general ethical principles as they relate to public service and civic life.
 The development of skills and practical application of bipartisan cooperation in politics, government, and civic life is also a central theme throughout the program.

-For those interested in an intensive, "ready-to-run" campaign education as a candidate or key campaign/candidate advisor, see our Candidate Training Program.
+For those interested in an intensive, "ready-to-run" campaign education as a candidate or key campaign/candidate advisor, see information about the curriculum Sorensen's Candidate Training Program that has been offered in years past.

 Applying to PLP